 Consider this parable within your company – you may have a fantastic brand, and a good sense of what you think makes you unique, but without a way to grab the attention of the consumers swimming by, you might in fact go hungry.

-You may recall in our first blog we talked about how to polish the diamond on your brand – using some tried-and-true positioning techniques to get a clear picture of your excellence in the marketplace.
+You may recall in our first blog we talked about how to polish the diamond on your brand – using some tried-and-true SaaS marketing best practices to get a clear picture of your excellence in the marketplace.
 Now, we’re ready to talk about demand generation – not just a way to bait your hook, but the tools and techniques to make you a top angler!

 Let’s begin by talking about another example of where a hook is used for success – the entertainment industry.
 Arguably, it’s people in this business that are best at creating content that compels and excites – using a technique called a logline as a formula to create a compelling hook and movie pitch.
 The logline is built like this: When [INCITING INCIDENT] happens, [OUR PROTAGONIST] decides [TO DO ACTION] against [ANTAGONIST].

 In the business world, we, too, can replicate this formula as a basis for understanding how to generate demand.
 For us, the inciting incident would be that motivating factor which is driving changes in behavior (in particular, focused at the persona whom we're selling to).
 The protagonist is, of course, us -- our business as it is viewed by the buyer.
 The action is the prospect becoming our customer by purchasing and using our solution.
 Finally, the antagonist is the factors that are inhibiting the purchase, which can certainly include going to war with your competition.